printix/Power-BI/Readme.md

 This solution contains multiple key components;
 1. A Power BI solution Template.
 2. A Printix API PowerShell Wrapper.
-3. A PowerShell script that extracts data from the Printix API, and stores it in an Azure blob storage container.
+3. A PowerShell script that extracts data from the Printix API and stores it in an Azure blob storage container.
 4. A set of PowerPoint design templates and icons.
 5. A set of example data you can work with.